Dynamic Test-Time Augmentation via Differentiable Functions: Related Work

 \subsubsection{Image Transformation}

-Several studies have been conducted to improve the recognition accuracy by image transformation using deep neural networks. \cite{8578522} proposed convolutional neural network-based enhancement filters that enhance image-specific details to improve recognition accuracy. \cite{liu2018when,Okatani2019ImprovingGA,urie,lee2021task} used a deep neural network model to transform degraded images into recognition-friendly images. \cite{talebi2021learning} showed that not only image enhancement but also resizing at the same time improves the recognition accuracy.
-These methods use deep neural networks to transform images, but tend to perform excessive transformations to remove distortions, which reduces the accuracy of clean images.
+Several methods have been proposed to improve the recognition accuracy by image transformation using DNNs.
+Sharma~\etal~\cite{8578522} proposed convolutional neural network-based enhancement filters that enhance image-specific details to improve recognition accuracy.
+Subsequent work~\cite{liu2018when,Okatani2019ImprovingGA,urie,lee2021task,bts} used DNN to transform corrupted images into recognition-friendly ones.
+Milanfar~\etal~\cite{talebi2021learning} showed that not only image enhancement but also resizing at the same time improves the recognition accuracy.
+These methods use DNNs to transform images, but tend to perform excessive transformations to remove distortions, which reduces the accuracy of clean images.
 By considering these image enhancement methods as a kind of data augmentation, we treat them as part of DynTTA.
-DynTTA combines this nonlinear transformation with linear transformations of the data augmentation to improve robustness while maintaining clean accuracy.
+DNN-based transformations reduce clean accuracy because they overfit particular transformation patterns that removes distortions.
+We integrate DNN transformation and data augmentations to enable learning of diverse image transformations, which avoids overfitting and improves robustness while maintaining clean accuracy.